Ken Hodge: Retirement

 Hodge finished his NHL career with 881 games, 328 goals, 472 assists and 800 points.
-He still lives in the Boston area, and remains active with the Bruins' alumni team and in alumni affairs.
+He remained in the Boston area, and is still active with the Bruins' alumni team and in alumni affairs.

-Most recently, Hodge has been working as a broadcaster in Boston.
+After retirement Hodge spent time working as a broadcaster in Boston.
 He served as the radio colour commentator for the Boston College men's hockey team throughout their 2007–08 NCAA Championship season, working alongside play-by-play man Jon Rish on flagship station WTTT (1150AM).

+Hodge also served as a state director of the Massachusetts Special Olympics.

+In 2009 Hodge was honored by the Sports Museum at there annual Tradition event, being given the hockey legacy award.

+In 2010 Hodge played in the Boston Bruins legends classic game at Fenway park.

 Personal life

-Hodge lived in Lynnfield, Massachusetts during his career with the Bruins; his home was instantly recognisable and well known to local residents by its large swimming pool in the back yard in the shape of his Bruins' uniform number, 8.
+Hodge is married to his wife Mary, they lived in Lynnfield, Massachusetts during his career with the Bruins raising 5 kids; his home was instantly recognizable and well known to local residents by its large swimming pool in the back yard in the shape of his Bruins' uniform number, 8.
+After spending 50 years in Lynnfield Hodge has now moved down to Florida where he spends time with olds teammates Wayne Cashman and Phil Esposito.

 Hodge's son, Ken Hodge, Jr., was also a professional hockey player from 1987 to 1998.
 Hodge Jr. went on to coach the Tulsa Oilers, whose roster included his younger brother Brendon, who wore their father's number 8.
 Brendon Hodge is now the assistant coach of the Rapid City Rushmore Thunder varsity hockey team, who won the 2014 state championship.
 Another son, Dan Hodge, was drafted by the Boston Bruins in the ninth round (194th overall) in the 1991 NHL Entry Draft, and played in the American Hockey League and International Hockey League, and won the 2000 Kelly Cup championship in the East Coast Hockey League with the Peoria Rivermen.